Skip to main content

 Wat Si Muang is one of Vientiane’s most iconic spiritual landmarks, best known for the city pillar shrine, along with deeply rooted traditions and beliefs.
 This site attracts people to pray for their good fortune, safety, and personal blessings.

-Introduction To Wat Si Muang
+Introduction to Wat Si Muang

 Wat Si Muang is also recognized as the spiritual center of Vientiane City and one of the top attractions in the city.
 The temple was established in the 16th century and has a connection with the city pillar and the ancient Lao religion.
 It is usually frequented by locals who pray and seek luck, safety, and success, making this temple a lively and genuine spiritual experience, reflecting the current way of life in Laos.